 4. Sort Out Your Documents

 Once you decide whether you want a prepaid SIM card or a monthly phone plan, the next step is to figure out which documents you need to bring with you to set up your phone.
 Though the required documents can differ slightly from store to store, they remain largely the same throughout the country.
-Keep in mind, however, that you will need to bring different documents depending on whether you decide to get a prepaid SIM card or a monthly phone plan.
+Keep in mind, however, that you will need to bring different documents depending on whether you decide to get a prepaid SIM card or a monthly phone plan in Korea.

 Documents For a Prepaid SIM Card: